 The hot dog is one of those foods that’s nearly impossible to mess up.
 You heat it through, plop it on a bun, squirt on some mustard, and call it lunch.
 But there’s a big difference between not screwing something up and turning it into a paradigm-shifting, transcendental dining experience.
 And there are lots of hot dog stands and restaurants out there that are turning the humble hot dog into a work of art.

-The perennial grill mate to hamburgers, the hot dog sometimes gets the short end of the stick, charring at the back of the grill while juicy burgers are snatched up as soon as they hit the right temperature.
-But there’s a science, if not an art form, behind constructing the perfect hot-dog-eating experience.
+The perennial grillmate to hamburgers, the hot dog sometimes gets the short end of the stick, charring at the back of the grill while juicy burgers are snatched up as soon as they hit the right temperature.
+But there’s a science — perhaps even an art — to constructing the perfect hot-dog-eating experience.

-On our quest to find America’s best hot dogs, we started by putting a list together of hot dog places with a definitive style of hot dog, one which embodies not only the region’s quirks but also the particular tastes and culinary traditions of its people.
-We made sure to take into account online reviews from locals as well as the dog's overall reputation among those in the know, and the quality of the ingredients — namely, sourcing the franks from well-known local producers — was also important.
-These hot dogs aren’t being eaten in a void, either, so we took into account the entire experience, from driving up to the restaurant or stand to placing your order to taking that first bite.
-We also made sure to build on our previous years' rankings (find rankings from 2013 here and 2014 here).
+On our quest to find America’s best hot dogs, we started by putting together a list of hot dog places that have attained a level of local renown, whether small-town or big-city.
+We made sure to take into account online reviews from locals as well as the restaurant’s overall reputation among those in the know, and the quality of the ingredients — namely, sourcing the franks from well-respected local producers — was also important.
+Hot dogs aren’t eaten in a void, so we took into account the entire experience, from driving up to the restaurant or stand to placing your order to taking that first bite.

-Once we had our list of more than 200 hot dog places from across the country finalized, we built them into a survey, divided by region.
-We called on food writers, bloggers, and journalists from around the country to take the survey, and asked hot dog experts to submit their favorite spots for survey inclusion.
-The 36 survey respondents included writer Patrick Evans-Hylton, Forbes’ Larry Olmsted, Food Network Star contestant and blogger Jay Ducote, and blogger Holly Moore of HollyEats.com.
+Once we had our list of more than 200 hot dog places from across the country finalized (building on surveys from previous years’ rankings), we built them into a survey divided by region.
+We called on chefs, food writers, bloggers, and journalists from around the country to take the survey, and we also asked our social media followers to take the survey as well, and more than 150 respondents weighed in.

-The final tally includes hot dog stands as far north as Lewiston, Maine, and as far south as Houston, Texas.
-You never know where a great hot dog stand will pop up; we’ve included ones as far afield as Charleston, West Virginia; Le Mars, Iowa; and West Chester, Pennsylvania.
-While Chicago (arguably the best hot dog down in the country) is well-represented with 13 entrants, the sheer geographic diversity here makes it clear that there are few American foods more universally beloved than the hot dog.
-This year, we also said goodbye to three hot dog stands that were included in last year’s ranking: Moe’s Hotdog House in Philadelphia, food truck Boston Super Dog (whose owner, Gregg Gale, passed away unexpectedly), and Chicago’s Hot Doug’s, which was nothing short of legendary.
+The final tally includes hot dog stands as far north as Seattle and as far south as New Orleans.
+You never know where a great hot dog stand will pop up; we’ve included ones as far afield as Keyser, West Virginia; Le Mars, Iowa; and Geneva-on-the-Lake, Ohio.
+While Chicago (arguably the best hot dog down in the country) is well-represented with 10 entrants, the sheer geographic diversity here makes it clear that there are few American foods more universally beloved than the hot dog.